caretdashcaret/IntroTo3DGraphics/README.md

     * ![](./assets/add_ons/add_ons.png)
 * [Example Add-On](http://www.blender.org/api/blender_python_api_2_70_release/info_quickstart.html#example-operator)
 * This follow is the above script turned into an Add-On
+* Still need to create a new cube and select it before running the Add-On
 ```python
 import bpy
 import bmesh